Cathedral School, Townsville: Rugby union

 Rugby Union at The Cathedral School is very popular amongst the male students.
-Every two years The Cathedral School present the opportunity for approximately 30-35 rugby players to attend the Rugby & Netball tour in England, Scotland, and Ireland.
+Every two years The Cathedral School present the opportunity for approximately 30–35 rugby players to attend the Rugby & Netball tour in England, Scotland, and Ireland.
 During the seasons when the tour is not upcoming, the First XV rugby squad compete against rugby schools touring from the British Isles.

 House system

 Similar to most Australian Schools, The Cathedral School employs a House System.
 Every Student is assigned a house upon enrolment with siblings assigned to the same house.
 There are four houses which not only compete in inter-house sporting and theatrical activities, but also offer pastoral care services to each member of a student's respective house through the House Dean and other support staff.
 Houses compete against each other weekly in informal sporting events held during semester and at other organised carnivals including a Cross Country, Swimming Carnival and Athletics Carnival.
 There are also theatrical and various other activities in which houses compete.
 These include a Dramatic Play, Debating Competition, Choir and Instrumental Presentations and a Student-choreographed musical presentation known as the "Dance-icals".
-Recently, the school has added an Interhouse Maths Competition, which also contributes to the house shield.
+Recently, the school has added an Inter-house Maths Competition, which also contributes to the house shield.
 Over the period of an academic year points are awarded to each house based on their performance in all these events.
 The house with the most points at the end of the academic year in the Middle and Senior Schools receives the House Cup while the winning house in the Junior School receives a similar trophy.